EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-cache.md

 {: .language-bash}

 ~~~
-here are 1 container file(s) using 90.43 MiB and 0 oci blob file(s) using 0.00 KiB of space
+There are 2 container file(s) using 129.35 MiB and 7 oci blob file(s) using 41.49 MiB of space
-Total space used: 90.43 MiB
+Total space used: 170.84 MiB
 ~~~
 {: .output}